1929 Tamworth by-election

 The 1929 Tamworth by-election was held on 2 December 1929.
 The by-election was held due to the resignation of the incumbent Conservative MP, Sir Edward Iliffe.
 It was won by the Conservative candidate Arthur Steel-Maitland.

 Background

 Sir Edward Iliffe had been MP for Tamworth since 1923.
 In the general elections of both 1923 and 1924 Iliffe had been returned unopposed.
 In the general election a few months earlier he had been challenged by Labour candidate George Horwill, but had been easily re-elected, with Horwill polling only 14,402 votes against Iliffe's total of 29,807.

 Horwill, an ex-railway clerk who held a BSc degree from the University of London, was again the Labour candidate in the by-election.
 The new Conservative candidate was Arthur Steel-Maitland, a former cabinet minister who had been a member of parliament from 1910, but who had lost narrowly lost his Birmingham Erdington seat at the recent general election.

 Result

+The Unionist Party held the seat comfortably.